 In February, 2016, we made our first trip to China via the little known free 72 hour Chinese transit visa on our way to Australia.
 We bought two roundtrip tickets, one from Boston to Beijing on American Airlines for just $600, and two additional roundtrip tickets from Beijing to Melbourne on Air Asia for $650.
 By scheduling multiple stops of less than 72 hours, while en route to a third country, we were able to visit Beijing for a total of 5 days on the way and back.
 This also saved us $150 each for a Chinese tourist visa.
 And since we were going to Australia anyway, we basically got a free trip to China with the flight deals.
 Here’s some additional advice for visiting Beijing!

 Stay in the Wangfujing Area of Beijing

 Beijing is a massive city, with some 25 million people.
 There’s ancient palaces scattered around the city but most of the big ticket items are centrally located near the Wangfujing area.
-Most people in Beijing don’t speak English, so for visitors it’s best to just stay in Wangfujing.
-This places you in walking distance to Tiananmen Square, the Forbidden City, Chinese National Museum, Temple of Heaven, shopping centers and a couple great night markets.
+Most people in Beijing don’t speak English, so for visitors it’s easiest to just stay in Wangfujing.
+This places you in walking distance to Tiananmen Square, the Forbidden City, Chinese National Museum, Temple of Heaven, shopping centers and a couple of great night markets.

-We stayed at two 5 star hotels in Wangfujing, which were both fantastic bang for buck by western standards at under $95 per night.
+We stayed at two 5 star hotels in Wangfujing, which were both fantastic bang for the buck by western standards at under $95 per night.
 We’d recommend the Inner Mongolia Grand Hotel over the Prime Hotel Beijing.
-The rooms and amenities at both hotels were great but the tie breaker was plusher beds at the Inner Mongolia.
+The rooms and amenities at both hotels were great but the tiebreaker was plusher beds at the Inner Mongolia.
 Chinese people tend to like very firm mattresses so if you also prefer that, then the Prime Hotel is probably perfect for you.

 Forbidden City (Imperial Palace)